qiaoqiao7878/Coursera/cloud_computing_C1/Readme.md

 - Collaboration
 - Security

+## Continuous Delivery

+Automatically test, IaC, Deploy.
+The code is always in an improved, and deployable state.

 ### Item
 SaaS: Software as a service.
-Delivering applications over the Internet as a service.
+Delivering applications over the Internet as a service. \
-Node.js: open source server environment, allows you to run Javascript on the server, uses asynchronous programming, eliminates waiting.
+Node.js: open source server environment, allows you to run Javascript on the server, uses asynchronous programming, eliminates waiting. \
-Javascript: programming language of the Web, program the behavior of web pages
+Javascript: programming language of the Web, program the behavior of web pages \
-HTML: define the content of web pages
+HTML: define the content of web pages \
-CSS: specify the layout of web pages
+CSS: specify the layout of web pages \
+Flask: Framework in Python to build Microservices \
+Hugo: Static hosted website technology with language Go.
+[Hugo Git Repo](https://github.com/gohugoio/hugo) \
+Static websites: Serverless websites \

+Linux commands:
+wget: as same as you are on the website and click on the link to download something

+if you have a xxx.tar.gz file, you can use 'tar zxvf xxx' to unzip it.

+chmod: stands for change mode. to change the access permissions of files and directories.

+user classes:
+- owner (u)
+- group member (g)
+- others (o)
+- all (a)

+file permissions:
+- read (r)
+- write (w)
+- execute (x)